How Theresa May's 'Presidential' Election Campaign Has Sidelined Some Of The Tories' Biggest Names

 Perhaps the most perplexing figure during the campaign so far has been Philip Hammond.

 The chancellor hasn’t been totally absent: He did TV appearances and a joint press conference with David Davis early in the campaign.
 On Wednesday he appeared at a press conference with the prime minister.
 Some of his absence has been to due to overseas visits on government business.
-Even so, Tory insiders said, Hammond's role in the campaign has been surprisingly restricted given that he holds the second-most-important ministerial position, and that economic competence is a central theme of the campaign.
+Even so, Tory insiders said, Hammond's role in the campaign has been surprisingly restricted given that he holds the second-most important ministerial position, and that economic competence is a central theme of the campaign.

 Rumours have been swirling for weeks about Hammond's future as chancellor.
 Last week, while he was overseas, The Times reported that Hammond had been involved in a furious bust-up with Nick Timothy, May’s influential co-chief of staff, which involved “a lot of swearing and angry phone calls”.
 At the press conference with May on Wednesday, Hammond tried to dismiss questions about the relationship between the Treasury and Number 10, insisting it was nothing more than “media tittle-tattle”.
 But May kept the speculation going by refusing to give a clear statement of confidence in her chancellor.

-Giles Kenningham, a former communications adviser to David Cameron in Number 10 Downing Street, who now runs the public relations firm Trafalgar Strategy, said the Conservatives’ campaign has taken a similar approach to that of the 2015 general election.
+Giles Kenningham, a former communications adviser to David Cameron in Downing Street who now runs the public relations firm Trafalgar Strategy, said the Conservatives’ campaign has taken a similar approach to that of the 2015 general election.
 Nationally, the focus is on the leader, with a small group of ministers trusted to appear on the major TV shows, and the rest of the cabinet kept out of the spotlight and deployed locally.

 In constituencies where the party is expecting close races, visits from ministers can help raise the profile of candidates by getting them coverage from local newspapers and radio stations, Kenningham said.
 “The local media in certain pockets of the country will be much more important than the national media as the Tories aim to micro-target people in key target seats.”